apache/struts-site/source/plugins/sitemesh/index.md

 # SiteMesh Plugin

+> This plugin got marked as deprecated since Struts 2.6!

-> About SiteMesh
+## About SiteMesh

->
-> [SiteMesh](http://www.sitemesh.org/) is a web-page layout and decoration framework and web application integration framework to aid in creating large sites consisting of many pages for which a consistent look/feel, navigation and layout scheme is required.
+> [SiteMesh](http://www.sitemesh.org/) is a web-page layout and decoration framework and web application integration
+> framework to aid in creating large sites consisting of many pages for which a consistent look/feel, navigation and layout scheme is required.

 The Sitemesh plugin allows Sitemesh templates to access framework resources.